Prem-ium/BingRewards/README.md

 `END_TIME` = 24 hour format hour you would like to start the program, if timer is enabled.
 Defaults to 23, 11 PM

+`KEEP_ALIVE` = True or False-- whether you wish to use Flask Threading or not.

 ## Earning Potential: